The Hymns and Carols of Christmas

 To this December morn:

-Life up your gates, ye Princes
+Lift up your gates, ye Princes1

 And let the Child be born!